| PTRACE(2) | System Calls Manual | PTRACE(2) |

 this happens.

-what operation is being performed; the meaning of the rest of the arguments
+The request argument specifies what operation is being performed; the meaning of the rest of the arguments depends on the operation.

 ptrace()

 PT_TRACE_MEptrace().)
-When a process has used this request
+When a process has used this

-first instruction of the new image.
-Also, any setuid or setgid bits on the
+the first instruction of the new image.
+Also, any setuid or setgid bits on

-executable being executed will be ignored.PT_DENY_ATTACHPT_CONTINUE(caddr_t)1 to
+the executable being executed will be ignored.PT_DENY_ATTACHPT_SIGEXCPT_TRACE_ME or

 indicate that execution is to pick up where it left off.